 Ebony and darker stains do tend to show the dirt and scratches a bit more, so you may want to consider adding an extra coat of polyurethane for some extra protection.
 Also, we recommend a satin finish with ebony and dark hardwood floors.
 Satin has some sheen but less than the shiny appearance of semi gloss, so it looks classier and shows the scratches less.

-Ebony hardwood floors tend to look great with cool toned paint colors such as ivory, grays and taupes.
-Some beiges and some blues also look classy and formal.
+Ebony hardwood floors tend to look great with cool toned paint colors such as ivory, grays, blues and some taupes.
+Some beiges also look classy and formal.
 We recommend to our customers that they test the stain color on their own floors before making the final decision on color (and we do this for our customers for no additional charge).
 We recommend that they do the same with the paint colors.

 More information on hardwood flooring and refinishing: